 Each House is a small group within the larger School community that fosters pride, responsibility, and respect for the contributions of others.
 The Houses are divided by levels and gender, and these differ in degrees of freedom and supervision.
 Whether a boarding or day student, all students are assigned to a House which provides a home base for each student.
 Each house has its own house council, fostering leadership in the house.
 The students work closely with the faculty members who are affiliated with each house.
-Members of the faculty live in each House and serve as housemasters and assistant housemasters.
+Members of the faculty live in each House and serve as Heads of House and Assistant Heads of House.
 They are assisted by other faculty members, who also coach, advise, and perform evening supervision on a rotating basis.
 In this model, students enjoy a high level of attention and guidance.

 For day students, study rooms are made available in their assigned House, and on occasion a day student may spend the night in his or her House.
 Day students are also included in all House functions and are encouraged to take breakfast, lunch, and dinner with their Housemates.

 The Lower School consists of four houses within two buildings: Dawes (Cromwell/Perry Ross) and Raymond (Davidson/Thomas).